haiwen/seafile-docs/maintain/clean_database.md

 ### Invalid Repo Data

-We offered command to clear invalid repo records in Seahub database. e.g. Some records that are not deleted after the repo is destroyed
+Since version 6.2, we offered command to clear invalid repo records in Seahub database, e.g. records that are not deleted after a repo is deleted.
+This is because users can restore a deleted library, so we can't delete these records at library deleting time.

     cd <install-path>/seafile-server-latest
     ./seahub.sh clear-invalid-repo-data